Join NYC DOT, NYC Bike Share, Citi Bike and our co-sponsors to help plan the bike share system in Manhattan CB 8 (Upper East Side)!

-Join Manhattan’s Community Board Seven and local residents at a roundtable planning workshop to help decide how bike share should work and where stations should go in the Upper West Side.
+Join Manhattan’s Community Board Seven and local residents on Thursday, January 29, 2015 for a roundtable planning workshop to help decide how bike share should work and where stations should go in the Upper West Side.
 The Workshop will be held at Redeemer Presbyterian Ministry Center at 150 W. 83rd St. (between Columbus and Amsterdam, Room 406.
 Sessions will begin at 6 pm and 7 pm.

 In partnership with the Community Board Seven, Manhattan Borough President Gale Brewer, Council Member Helen Rosenthal, Council Member Mark Levine, Council Member Corey Johnson, Council Member Ydanis Rodriguez, State Senator Adriano Espaillat, State Senator Brad Hoylman, Assembly Member Richard Gottfried, Assembly Member Linda Rosenthal, Assembly Member Daniel O’Donnell, Representative Jerold Nadler, Lincoln Square BID, Columbus Avenue BID, and Columbus-Amsterdam BID.